cedynia/mpkcc/README.md

 To cross-compile the library you have two options:

-- clone the repo and run the script
+- clone the repo and run the script (tested only on Debian 10)

 ```bash
 #install required dependencies